Protecting your interests

 If you have any questions or would like to talk to us about what we’re doing, you can make contact via firstname.lastname@example.org and your query will be directed to the most appropriate team.

-Casualisation in the workplace is experienced where permanent roles are replaced by short-term or casual contracts.
-We have been reviewing our balance of fixed-term and hourly paid contracts across the University against our business needs and have taken steps to make more employment opportunities more secure for colleagues.
+Casualisation in the workplace occurs when permanent roles are replaced by short-term or casual/hourly paid contracts.
+We have continued to review the balance of open-ended fixed-term and hourly paid contracts across the University against our business needs, resulting in more secure employment opportunities for more colleagues.

-As an example, since 2019 we have reduced our reliance on Hourly Paid staff (Teaching Support Roles) in favour of fixed-term Pathway 3 teaching colleagues.
+We face different but comparable challenges in supporting staff who are teaching.
+Since 2019 we have reduced our reliance on hourly-paid teaching staff (Teaching Support Roles) in favour of more certain fixed-term Pathway 3 teaching colleagues.

-HR teams are supporting schools, faculties and divisions to review their reliance on hourly paid contracts and we will continue to identify where fixed-term and permanent roles should be created for sustainable teaching delivery.
+HR teams have worked collaboratively with schools, faculties and divisions to review their reliance on hourly paid and casual contracts.
+We will continue to identify where fixed-term and permanent roles should be created for sustainable teaching delivery and management of workloads.

-Workload is a challenge across our institution, impacting differently upon individuals depending on the specific demands of each role.
-We know that issues around workload are critically important to colleagues, and a significant factor in staff wellbeing.
-There is not a one-stop solution to workload as this needs to be considered at a local level – we are working hard to support schools, faculties and divisions in reviewing and responding appropriately to their local needs as part of the Integrated Planning Process.
+Workload remains a challenge across our institution.
+We know issues around workload are critically important to colleagues, and a significant factor in staff wellbeing.
+While there is no one-stop solution to workload and it needs to be considered at a local level as well as at University level, we are supporting schools, faculties, and divisions in reviewing their own needs as part of the Integrated Planning Process and ensuring unnecessary bureaucracy is removed.

-However, as an example of improvements at an institution level, during the Covid pandemic we have used recruitment to build capacity into some of our academic and Professional Services teams, where there has been a critical need for more resource.
+The University headcount has continued to grow to reflect both the growth in student numbers as well as to recognise where workloads were unsustainable.
+As an example of improvements at an institution level, we have built capacity into some of our academic and Professional Services teams, where there has been a critical need for more resource.

-In total, our main staff population (those on open-ended and fixed-term contracts) increased from 7398 to 7749, an additional 351 colleagues.
+In total, our main staff population (those on open-ended and fixed-term contracts) increased from 7398 to 8694, an additional 1296 colleagues since August 2020.

 We are also undertaking the following to help tackle workload across the University: